Link Click: Recurring

-A mysterious man who seems to be connected to a string of murders that have been occurring in the story.
-Son of the CEO of Quede Games.

 Media

 Donghua

-The donghua was released on bilibili and Funimation on 30 April 2021.
-The series is directed by Li Haoling, original character design by INPLICK, art directed by Tanji Takumi, Asami Tomoya and Zhu Lipiao, photography directed by Sanjou Yasuka, and chief animation directed by LAN.
-The second season of the donghua series was announced at the ending of the episode 11.
+The first season of the donghua series was released on Bilibili and Funimation on April 30, 2021.
+It was directed by Li Haoling, original character design by INPLICK, art directed by Tanji Takumi, Asami Tomoya, and Zhu Lipiao, photography directed by Sanjou Yasuka, and chief animation directed by Studio LAN.
+A second season was announced at the ending of the episode 11.

-A Japanese dub of the series premiered on January 9, 2022, on Tokyo MX and BS11.
 Crunchyroll premiered an English dub on August 8, 2022.